carpentries-incubator/scons-novice/learners/setup.md

 ### Python

-Python2 or Python3, Numpy and Matplotlib are required.
+Python3, Numpy, and Matplotlib are required.
 They can be installed separately, but the easiest approach is to install [Anaconda](https://www.anaconda.com/distribution/) which includes all of the necessary python software.